AntonioCCosta/local-linear-segmentation/README.md

 Costa AC, Ahamed T, Stephens GJ "Adaptive, locally-linear models of complex dynamics" 2018 arXiv:1807.09728

-Any comments or questions, contact a.c.borgessantosdacosta@vu.nl
+Any comments or questions, contact a.c.borgessantosdacosta@vu.nl.
+Also, suggestions to speed up the code are more than welcome!

 -------------------------------------------------------------------------------------------
 -------------------------------------------------------------------------------------------